(pseud. Dorothy Fletcher), ©1961

 This nurse novel has it all: wit, intelligence, camp, brisk pacing, a bit of intrigue, and—the cherry on top—a fabulous title and cover illustration.
 If you read no other VNRN this year, make it this one (or Nurse into Woman; that would be another good choice).

-But fortunately, Lily is an excellent nurse and a stunning beauty—Mister X is “a connoisseur and a fervent admirer of feminine beauty”—so she alone of all the nurses in New York stands a chance of subduing the great man, who has already roared two other nurses off the job in as many days.
+But fortunately, Lily is an excellent and stunningly gorgeous nurse—Mister X is “a connoisseur and a fervent admirer of feminine beauty”—so she alone of all the nurses in New York stands a chance of subduing the great man, who has already roared two other nurses off the job in as many days.
 Indeed, in minutes, after denying him the newspaper he’s demanding at top volume, Lily has him eating out of her hand.
 While this is a common plot device in VNRNs, Lily actually deserves it.
-She has no interest in giving up her career for marriage, banters cleverly with her friends and colleagues, and corrects a State Department official who says that everyone who knows of Mister X’s true identity must keep his mouth shut—“or her,” Lily answers smartly.
+She banters cleverly with her friends and colleagues, has no interest in giving up her career for marriage, and corrects a State Department official who says that everyone who knows of Mister X’s true identity must keep his mouth shut—“or her,” Lily answers smartly, endearing herself to me forever.

 With little else to do but sleep, Mister X soon takes an interest in Lily’s personal life, which features a new young man, Andrew Carlton.
-Mr. Carlton is a reporter who has heard of the hush-hush goings on at the hospital and is introduced to Lily at a party by the young nurse he is dating by way of pumping her for information.
+Mr. Carlton is a reporter who has heard of the hush-hush goings on at the hospital and, hoping to pump Lily for information, asks the nurse he is currently dating to introduce them at a party.
 He’s instantly smitten with Lily, and recognizes that this poses a serious dilemma: Should he pursue the woman or the scoop? because he can’t have both.

 The dialogue is superb, starts early, and never lets up.
 You know you are in for a great ride when Lily is called to the chief of surgery’s office on page five, and a colleague asks if she has done something awful.
 “Let’s see,” Lily replies.
 “I was picked up by a patrol car early this morning, lying drunk in the gutter.
 But they can’t possibly know that already.”
 This book reminds me of Glenna Finlay’s Nurse Pro Tem, in that they both feature that snappy dialogue reminiscent of a film from 1942.
-The plot is light and easy, but has enough heft with the question of Andrew’s character to keep it from completely blowing away in the breeze.
-It would be a perfect companion to a preferably uninterrupted summer afternoon with cosmo, but don’t let lack of either preventing you from enjoying this delightful little book.
+The plot is light and easy, but the question of Andrew’s character gives it enough heft to keep it from completely blowing away in the breeze.
+It would be a perfect companion to a preferably uninterrupted summer afternoon with cosmo, but don’t let lack of either prevent you from enjoying this delightful little book.